John Benson Award

 Eligibility:

-- The student must be a senior who has competed in the NSML for all years possible in at least 4 meets per year.
+• The student must be a senior who has been an active member in the NSML for his or her high school career.

-- The student will be nominated without their knowledge, by their coach.
+• The student will be nominated without their knowledge, by their coach.
+(One nomination per school)

 Criteria: